What is Partial Knee Replacement Surgery?

 However, after surgery, it’s crucial that you follow all the advice your doctor gives you to speed up you’re healing after partial knee replacement and avoid doing anything that could do you harm.

 You should also be aware that there is a risk of difficulties during partial knee replacement surgery if you go to a different doctor.
-To avoid unpleasant surprises, it’s important to consult a qualified orthopaedic surgeon or professional doctor whenever possible.
+To avoid unpleasant surprises, it’s important to consult a qualified orthopaedic Doctor in Jaipur whenever possible.

 Are there different types of partial knee replacement?